awslabs/agent-evaluation/docs/hooks.md

       make_reservation:
         steps:
         - Ask agent to make a reservation under the name Bob for 7 PM.
-        expected_results:
+        expected:
+          conversation:
           - The agent confirms that a reservation has been made.
         hook: test_record_insert_hook.TestRecordInsert
     ```